 Javier has served as the leader of Carson Elementary School since 2007.
-He joined the Principal Advisory Council because he recognizes that CPS has its share of challenges, and he wants to contribute to educators around the District overcoming those challenges.
+He joined the Principal Advisory Council because he recognizes that CPS faces unique challenges, and he wants to contribute to finding solutions for the district.

 Javier graduated from Chicago’s Morgan Park High School after coming to the U.S. from Mexico at the age of 16.
 As a student, he did not see many Latino teachers or principals, so he went into education, in part, to begin turning that tide.
 Javier works to be a powerful role model for his Latino students, teaching them that they can overcome any obstacle and achieve their dreams, just as he did.